ahmad12583719/Bookmark-webbsite-guide-for--beginners/README.md

-# Bookmark-webbsite-guide-for--beginners
+# Bookmark-website-guide-for--beginners
-A beginners guide  for make a simple bookmark website using html and css with notes added in it
+A beginners guide  for make a simple bookmark website using html and css with notes attached